Given the reaction of CH3CH2Br with aqueous NaOH, what is the maj... | Study Prep in Pearson+

 Which set of reagents can be used to convert an alkene to a vicinal diol via syn addition?

-Given the reaction of (ethyl bromide) with aqueous , identify the major product of the reaction.
+Which of the following is the major organic product formed in an elimination reaction of (2-bromo-2-methylbutane) with methanol as the solvent?
+Ignore byproducts.

-Which of the following is the major organic product formed when (propene) reacts with HBr in the presence of peroxides?
+Which of the following is the correct final organic product when reacts with aqueous sodium hydroxide () under reflux, omitting any spectator ions?

+What is the major organic product when (ethylmagnesium bromide) reacts with water followed by workup?

 Organic Chemistry Reactions practice set